-There are no administrative claims under the plan except for any quarterly fees owed by the Debtors that may become due between now and the confirmation of the case.
-Debtor estimates that two more quarters of fees will become due before the case can be confirmed and close.
-Additionally there may be unpaid attorney's fees for Steven L. Lefkovitz, Counsel for the Debtor-in-possession, which are subject to the approval of the Court.
-These fees would not be due on the effective date and Counsel for the Debtor will agree to defer payments in a mutually agreed upon payment plan.
+There are no administrative claims under the plan except for any quarterly fees owed by the Debtor, that may become due between now and the confirmation of the case.
+Debtor is current in the monthly payments and would anticipate that another two quarters' worth of fees will become due before the case is confirmed and closed.

+There is the potential for administrative expenses in the form of professional fees for attorney fees, which are subject to the approval of the Court.